-‘The Swan’ by John Gould Fletcher is a three stanza poem which is made up of one set of six lines, or a sextet, and one set of seven lines, or septet, and one set of eight lines, or octave.
+‘The Swan’ by John Gould Fletcher is a three-stanza poem that is made up of one set of six lines, or a sextet, and one set of seven lines, or septet, and one set of eight lines, or octave.
 Just as each stanza of this piece contains a different number of lines, each conforms to a separate rhyme scheme.
-A reader should note a number of lines in this work which do rhyme or are repeated.
+A reader should note a number of lines in this work that do rhyme or are repeated.

-In the first section of the poem the speaker begins by describing a creature, the swan, which is only named in the sixth line of the poem.
-The swan is living amongst a “bronze,” autumn landscape which contains numerous beech trees dipping their branches into a body of water.
+In the first section of the poem, the speaker begins by describing a creature, the swan, which is only named in the sixth line of the poem.
+The swan is living amongst a “bronze,” autumn landscape that contains numerous beech trees dipping their branches into a body of water.

 Analysis of The Swan

 Under a wall of bronze,

 There glides a single swan.

 The speaker begins this piece by locating the main subject of the poem, the swan, within his surrounding landscape.
 Although the swan is not referenced directly until the last line of the first stanza, one should be able to infer what is being described because of the title.

 In the first lines, the speaker is describing a natural environment around a body of water.
 One of the first words used is “Bronze.”
 This helps set the tone of the landscape and imbues it with a feeling of warmth.
 It is likely that the surrounding plants, trees, and smaller shrubs, are changing with the season.
 One of these trees is the “beech.”
 It is a genus of common deciduous trees that can be located in Europe, Asia, and North America.

 The beech tree is large and full.
 It is described as “dip[ping]” its branches into the water and creating “trail[s]” as the water moves.
 These lines and the images they create easily convey a sense of peace.
 This landscape appears to be without strife.